 From here, keep on walking along the tarmac road until you reach the little white cottage.
 When we did this walk a few years back, there was a little red sign on the side of the cottage with an arrow pointing you in the direction of Lough Dan.

 Turn left and keep on going until you cross the second of two bridges.
 The road ends after the second bridge, but you’ll find a gate on the right that’ll take you up Knocknacloghoge Mountain.
 Keep on going and you’ll come to another gate.

 Following the grassy path

-Keep your eye out for an old grassy path on your right hand side as you walk.
+The Lough Tay to Lough Dan Walk can get a bit tricky from here, as you need to keep your eye out for an old grassy path (it should be on your right hand side as you walk).

 How to get back down